Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/assignments/assignment-09-api-lib.md

 - https://www.programmableweb.com/

 Your goal is to simplify using your chosen API.
 This can be done in a few ways.
 Use any or all of the ideas below, or come up with your own ideas.

+The Browser has many built in APIs.
+You have probably use a few these already.
+You can write a library for one of these if you like: https://developer.mozilla.org/en-US/docs/Web/API

 ### Follow these steps